Sportsground facilities are listed in alphabetical order.

 Parking is available for both facilities in a large off street carpark.

-Onerahi 'A' located on a small corner of the airport land and accommodates 1 soccer field.
+Onerahi 'A' is located on a small corner of the airport land and accommodates 1 soccer field.

 Provides 2 winter sportsfields for rugby and league.
 Junior touch rugby is often played during summer.

 Carparking is at the entrance to the park but the gate is locked unless an event is in progress.

 Administered by the Ruakaka Recreation Society, this sportspark currently has 3 soccer fields marked during winter, and caters for baseball, touch rugby, volley ball and 5 a-side soccer in summer.